 You are going to hear people talking in eight different situations.
+For questions

-For questions 1-8, choose the best answer, A, B, or C. You will hear each recording twice.
+1-8, choose the best answer, A, B, or C. You will hear each recording twice.

-This message is on your telephone answering machine when you come in.
-1. What does your friend ask you to help her to do?
+- This message is on your telephone answering machine when you come in.
+1. What does your friend ask you to help her to do? - A organise a party (\mathbf{B}) cook a meal \cdot C choose a present

-- A organise a party - $\mathbf{B}$ cook a meal - C choose a present - You are in a multi-storey car park when you hear these two people talking.
-2. What is their problem? - A They've discovered their car has been stolen. - B They've lost their car-parking ticket. - $\checkmark$ C They can't remember where they parked their car. - Listen to this woman talking about the skiing instruction she received on 3.
+You are in a multi-storey car park when you hear these two people talking.
+2. What is their problem?

+A They've discovered their car has been stolen.

+B They've lost their car-parking ticket.
+Chey can't remember where they parked their car.

+supper lol
-holiday.
-What didn't she like about it?

-- A The instructor was too young.

-- $\sqrt{\mathbf{B}}$ The instruction wasn't enjoyable.

-- C She didn't improve her skiing at all.

-- A friend is talking to you.
+- Listen to this woman talking about the skiing instruction she received on holiday.
+What didn't she like about it? - A The instructor was too young.
+(B)The instruction wasn't enjoyable. - C She didn't improve her skiing at all. - A friend is talking to you.
 What does he want you to do?
-4. $\sqrt{A}$ to lend him something

-- B to speak to someone for him

-- C to go somewhere with him

-- Listen to this radio travel report.
+4. (A) o lend him something $\overline{\mathbf{B}}$ to speak to someone for him Give him a car. to go somewhere with him - Listen to this radio travel report.
 What is the subject?
-5. VA roads

-- B railways
+5. Alroads un Traffic lights Brailways - C flights - You hear one side of a telephone conversation.
+What is the problem?
+6. A He telephoned the wrong number.
+B He asked for the wrong department.
+(C) He was put through to the wrong department.
+You hear this conversation in a shop.
+What kind of shop is it?
+7. A a hairdresser's shop